dave-prog/alx-low_level_programming/0x02-functions_nested_loops/README.md

 ## 8. Jack Bauer
 > A function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.

+## 9. Times Table
+> A function that prints the 9 times table, starting with 0.